-For at least a decade, I had wanted to challenge myself to a ‘no-fly year’, primarily for environmental reasons.
-However, there always seemed to be a good enough excuse to just buy that plane ticket (to a conference, a vacation, visit friends or family).
-And there always will be, I soon realised.
+For at least a decade I had wanted to challenge myself to a ‘no-fly year’.
+However, there always seemed to be a good enough excuse to just buy that plane ticket – to a conference, a vacation, or to visit friends and family.
+Eventually I realised, there would always be an excuse.

-Most importantly, it had been difficult to get my head around limiting the possibility of meeting up with my family unless they decided to visit me.
+The most difficult thing to get my head around was not seeing my family.
 My immediate family, originally from Colombia, was now living in the US and I had settled in the UK seven years before.
 My extended family is scattered across even more countries.
 An entire ocean was separating me from my loved ones, and the only realistic way to see them was to get on a plane.

 To me, if I could go an entire year without flying – and not seeing my family in person – all other environmental efforts in my life seemed achievable.
-I had been interested in leaving the world better than I had found it since I was young.
-I already avoided single-use plastic, re-used and recycled, had decided to forgo car ownership, was big into composting, cycled most places, and tried hard to eat a vegetarian diet – though (full disclaimer) have not yet made the transition to a completely plant-based diet, yet.
+I had been interested in leaving the world in a better state than I found it since I was young.
+I already avoided single-use plastic, re-used and recycled, had decided to forgo car ownership, was big into composting, cycled most places, and tried hard to eat a vegetarian diet.
 Not flying seemed to be the more difficult choice.

 Even though energy production and agriculture are the two sectors that contribute the most to global greenhouse gas (GHG) emissions – about 25% each – the transport sector contributes another 14%.
 Until we transition into bio-fuels or renewable energy to power our vehicles and aircrafts, fossil fuels will continue to be the primary source of energy for transportation.